 What does my client need to provide to deduct a loss for taxes?

 To claim a casualty loss on your client’s tax return, use Form 4684 Casualties and Thefts.
+This information will also help your client for insurance purposes.
 To support the loss claim, you will need to provide the following information:

 - The type of casualty and when it occurred

-- Was it a direct result of the casualty in a federal disaster area?
+- Confirmation that the loss was a direct result of a federally declared disaster

 - Photos, videos, receipts, diagrams, floor plans, county assessor records